The real-life murders that even Agatha Christie couldn't solve | World

 His name was Pierre Emile L’Angelier.
 She met him in 1855, when he was 19 years old.
 In a short time, they fell in love, began to exchange letters frequently and became intimate.

-Two years later, however, Madeleine became engaged to a boy chosen by her parents – someone, obviously, who frequented the same spaces as her in the British aristocracy.
+Two years later, however, Madeleine became engaged to a boy chosen by her parents – someone, obviously, who frequented the same spaces as she did in the British aristocracy.

 When Emile found out, the two fought.